MauricioXavier13/vacuum_miio/README.md

   - card-tools | https://github.com/thomasloven/lovelace-card-tools

 # Discover your segments params:
-# Use miio command-line tool:
+  Use miio command-line tool:
     miiocli vacuum --ip <ip of the vacuum> --token <your vacuum token> get_room_mapping Bash
   - https://www.home-assistant.io/integrations/xiaomi_miio#retrieving-room-numbers

+  You can also testing it or discovered it by sending random params with segment clean service and see what rooms is painted in mi home app.

 # main_controls_card